gkoulouras/UniProt-annotation-retriever/README.md

 ## Overview

 A standalone software tool that retrieves subcellular location, topology annotation, signal peptides, regions and amino acid modifications from UniProt database.
 The output is a compressed (.gz) ready-to-use file in the [Perseus software platform](https://maxquant.net/perseus/)

+## System Requirements

+The software requires only a standard computer with enough RAM to support the operations defined by a user.
+Windows is the only supported OS at the moment.
+The latest release of the software (version 1.0.4) has been tested on Windows 10 operating systems with minimum 8GB of RAM and a dual-core i5-4200M CPU @2.50GHz.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.0+ GHz/core

+and internet connection of speed > 25 Mbps.

 ## Dependencies